WininWin/Sequence_Alignment_Game/README.md

 ## Description
-- Web application that is teaching sequence alignment
-- Having mouse interface by using Jquery
-- Using Needleman-Wunsch algorithm for finding best alignment score
-- Using Bootstrap for layout
+Design a web application to be used to teach Needleman-Wunsch sequence alignment algorithm to bioinformatics students through a game-like interface.
+Employed Jquery to create a fully functional mouse interface and used Bootstrap for the webpage layout.

 ## Live version
 http://song.igb.illinois.edu/SequenceAlignment/index.html